 Natural chews are an excellent way to keep your dog occupied, satisfied, and safe.

 Look for a long-lasting chew to entertain your dog while you are busy.
-The chew may not take up all of their spare time, but it should give them an activity to focus on for at least 30 minutes.
+The chew may not take up all of their spare time, but it should give them an activity to focus on for a short period of time.

 Check out some of our Longest Lasting Dog Chews to find a chew that will keep your dog busy, and give you some peace and quiet.

 It is important to remember that natural chews are not a replacement for regular exercise or one-on-one attention.
 They should only be used supplementally to help deter destructive behaviours.